fclemonschool/alpine-wildfly-standalone/README.md

-# alpine-openjdk8
+# alpine-wildfly
-alpine-openjdk8 for Docker
+alpine-wildfly for Docker